mbabynames search ✿

 Clay Jonathan

-"noble and strong" (Clay) meets "God has given" (Jonathan).
+"clay worker" (Clay) meets "God has given" (Jonathan).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Jonathan (3 syllables) builds on the shorter Clay, giving the name forward momentum.

 Clay Benjamin